flowground/amazonaws-com-comprehend-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateEntityRecognizer
-### Creates an entity recognizer using submitted files.
-After your <code>CreateEntityRecognizer</code> request is submitted, you can check job status using the API.
+> Creates an entity recognizer using submitted files.
+After your <code>CreateEntityRecognizer</code> request is submitted, you can check job status using the API.<br/>

 #### Input Parameters
 * `Action` - _required_